DIY Website vs Professional What’s Best for Contractors?

 Hiring a professional to build your website costs more upfront — or more per month if you go the subscription route.
 But what you're getting isn't just a prettier version of what you could build yourself.

 SEO built in from day one.
 A professional builds your site around the searches your customers are making.
 Page titles, content structure, meta descriptions, local keywords — all designed to get you found when someone in Calgary searches for your trade.
+This is the difference between a site that sits there and one that brings in calls.

 Someone else handles the tech.
 Hosting, security updates, SSL certificates, page speed, backups — all of it is managed for you.
+You don't touch a thing.
+Send a text when you need a change, and it gets done.

 The Real Cost Comparison